 Vesta, or Hestia to the ancient Greeks, is best known as the goddess of the hearth and keeper of the sacred flame.
 In Greek mythology, Vesta was the first born of Cronus (Saturn) and Rhea and the last to be reborn when Zeus (Jupiter) freed his siblings from Saturn's stomach.
 Vesta chose to remain a virgin, refusing to marry either Apollo or Poseidon.
 Considering some of the men she had to choose from, this was not rocket science.
 Every home as well as the central public hearth in every city contained a shrine to this goddess, who watched over the family and state.
 Roman priestesses whose duty was to tend the sacred flame were known as vestal virgins.

 Fire was not only essential, but sacred to the ancients.
 Whenever the Greeks emigrated to foreign lands, they brought a portion of their home fire with them as a link to their homeland.
 Similarly, women leaving their family at the time of their marriage brought part of the fire from their mothers' hearth to their new home.
-The wedding invitations were not complete without paying homage to Vesta in some way.
 The flame and shrine to Vesta were integral parts of a happy married home.
 The Romans built a temple dedicated to Vesta which had her eternal fire at its center, believed to ensure the safety of the Roman Empire.
 Six of the most beautiful and noble maidens were chosen as divine servants, i.e. the vestal virgins, to tend the sacred flame.
 This service began at age six.
 They took vows of chastity and celibacy which were in force for the duration of their 30 year service.
 Upon its completion, they were allowed to leave and marry, though apparently not many did.
 If a priestess allowed the fire to go out, she was severely whipped.
 Anyone who broke the primary vow of chastity was not only whipped but entombed alive in a subterranean crypt.
 Due to the strictness of their vows and limited lifestyle, they earned tremendous respect and enjoyed many privileges in Rome.
 Unlike other women, they were free from paternal control and could own their own property.
 In return for their righteous service, they were given great reverence, respect, and honor.

 In spite of the strict enforcement by the Romans of the vow of chastity, Vesta's origins in pre-Hellenic Greece were of a much different nature.
 Their primary deity was the Great Mother Goddess who was personified by the Moon and represented by the sacred flame, which symbolized the kundalini fire and secret powers of sexual transmutation.
 While the women who tended these fires were known as virgins, this was not because they were sexually chaste, but because they were unmarried, thus belonging to no man.
 They participated in various rites of a sexual nature and gave themselves to strangers as an act of divine service.
 In other words, their raison d'Ítre was not only to keep the home fires burning, but largely associated with ritualistic sex.
 Of course the symbolism between fire and passion is far from subtle as well.
 Needless to say, in today's world these women would not be associated with virgins in any way.